ExpressionEngine/ExpressionEngine-User-Guide/docs/comment/form.md

 If you link to your comment form page using the entry's URL Title, then you are **strongly encouraged** to include this parameter in your tag.

 Because you can have the same URL Title in different channels, using this parameter will ensure that the comment submitted will be associated with the correct entry.
 Without this parameter, it is possible that the comment could be associated with an entry in a different channel that happens to have the same URL Title.

+#### `entry_id=`

+    entry_id="24"

+You can hard code the comment form tag to display a comment form for a specific channel entry by its entry ID.

+NOTE: **Note:** This parameter takes precedence over any entry specified dynamically in the URL, so when using this parameter you will want to make sure it is clear to the user which entry the displayed comment form belongs to.

 #### `form_class=`